SAM OGDEN / SCIENCE PHOTO LIBRARY SAM OGDEN / SCIENCE PHOTO LIBRARY

-Marine iguanas (Amblyrhynchus cristatus) basking on rocks.
-This is the only truly marine species of lizard.
-It spends much of its time feeding on seaweed and algae near the shore.
-Because the waters it inhabits are cold, it basks in the sun to raise its body temperature.
-It is a large lizard which can reach up to two metres in length.
-It is only found along the rocky coastlines of the Galapagos Islands.
-It used to exist in vast colonies, but its numbers have declined recently due to the unusually strong 1982-83 El Nino climate event and the impact of introduced predators such as rats and cats.
-Photographed in the Galapagos Islands.
+Marine iguanas (Amblyrhynchus cristatus).
+The marine iguana is the only truly marine lizard and is also known as the sea or Darwin's lizard.
+It spends much of its time feeding on seaweed underwater.
+Due to the coldness of the waters it inhabits, it basks in the sun to raise its body temperature.
+The marine iguana is only found along the rocky coastline of the Galapagos Islands.
+It formerly congregated in vast colonies, but its numbers have declined due to the unusually strong 1982-83 El Nino climate event and the impact of introduced predators such as rats and cats.
+Photographed on the Galapagos Islands, Ecuador.

 Model release not required.
 Property release not required.